How much is cyber liability insurance? How much is cyber liability insurance?

 When building a quote, the insurer will ask a bunch of questions to determine the risk level of your business and the level of cover you need.

 For example, you will likely be asked about the type of work you do and your business turnover.
 These are two key factors in determining how much your policy will cost.
+Others can include the size and location of your business, your claims history and the amount of excess you decide to pay if a claim is made.

 How much cyber insurance do I need?